 Studies have found that carotenoids and essential fatty acids are critical for healthy, young-looking complexions.
 As pumpkins are rich in both carotenoids and essential fatty acids, they are a great treat for helping your skin look and feel younger, and can even help with protecting your skin from the sun’s harmful UV rays and the damaging effect those rays have on your skin.

-Pumpkins can help you with getting a good night sleep
+Pumpkins can help you with getting a good night’s sleep

-Pumpkins have also be found to be rich in tryptophan.
+Pumpkins have also been found to be rich in tryptophan.
 Tryptophan is an amino acid that helps to relax your system and get you to sleep at night.
-Tryptophan is an other chemical compound to both melatonin and serotonin, which are both critical to the quality of your sleep.
+Tryptophan is another chemical compound to both melatonin and serotonin, which are both critical to the quality of your sleep.
 So, eating pumpkin will help your body to produce and process the chemicals needed to improve your quality of rest.

 Don’t Forget the Pumpkin Seeds